illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 Go to your Plesk board and configure the SMTP/POP3 with the details given from outlook.

 Always use external email than the one offered by the provider.
+If your domain mail is gone you have to have email to communicate!!!
+So dont just use the hosting provider email.

 Also add the wpadmin@myDOMAIN.com to the Outlook.com mails.

-Must put in your safe box:
+**Must put in your safe box:**

-The login/password to Outolook.com for your business email.
+**The login/password to Outolook.com for your business email.**

 Beware those are different from the free email myDOMAIN@outlook.com